Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24 | 25

 - Asshole Victim: The two escaped prisoners who were exposed to the deadly virus by the company.
 It's difficult to feel sorry for either of them, after they brutally murder an innocent man in front of his wife and children just to steal their RV.
 One of them later assaults a gas station attendant and possibly infects him with the same virus.

-- Awful Truth: At one point, the Smoking Man appears and confirms to Mulder that the government is complicit in covering up the outbreak, if not the initial experiment.
+- Awful Truth: At one point, the Cigarette Smoking Man appears and confirms to Mulder that the government is complicit in covering up the outbreak, if not the initial experiment.
 He justifies it as necessary to avoid public panic."The truth would have caused panic.
 Panic would have cost lives.
 We control the disease by controlling the information."

 - Body Horror: Victims of the plague develop rashes and grotesque, exploding boils as the virus gestates within them.